zendframework/zend-stratigility/README.md

 function ($error, $request, $response, $next) { }
 ```

-Alternately, you can implement `Phly\Conduit\ErrorMiddlewareInterface`.
+Alternately, you can implement `Zend\Stratigility\ErrorMiddlewareInterface`.

 When using `MiddlewarePipe`, as the queue is executed, if `$next()` is called with an argument, or if an exception is thrown, middleware will iterate through the queue until the first such error handler is found.
 That error handler can either complete the request, or itself call `$next()`. **Error handlers that call `$next()` SHOULD call it with the error it received itself, or with another error.**